abhishekchauhan062003/Quiz-Game/README.md

-Sure!
-Here's the code for the README template, formatted for GitHub:

 # Quiz Game

 Welcome to the Quiz Game app repository!
-This project allows you to create and play custom quiz games.
+This project allows you to play custom quiz games.
 Built with HTML, CSS, JavaScript, and Python Flask, it features a user-friendly interface and an API for extended functionality.

 ## Table of Contents